Legalisation of documents from Cuba for use in the Netherlands

 Where can you have your document legalised?

-The Dutch embassy in Havana legalises Cuban civil status documents in Spanish.
+The Netherlands embassy in Havana legalises Spanish Cuban civil status documents however, to use your document in the Netherlands you must have it translated by a sworn translator.

 Assistance from the CDC in The Hague